-During the year ended January 13, 2019, the Company applied to the Ministry of Mines in Burkina Faso to stake Dakuli II claims.
-The Company received approval from the Ministry of Mines in Burkina Faso and started exploration work on the property.
+In 2019, the Company applied to the Ministry of Mines in Burkina Faso to stake Dakuli II claims.
+During the year ended January 31, 2020 the Company received approval from the Ministry of Mines in Burkina Faso and started exploration work on the property.